Absolute Croatia logo

 Read more: Zagreb & Central Croatia Region

-The Venetians, Byzantines, Italians, and Hungarian Empire each stacked their claim here at various points in time.
+The Venetians, Byzantines, Italians, and Hungarians each stacked their claim here at various points in time.
+Zadar is Croatia's oldest inhabited city

 A region rich in history and natural beauty with three national parks - Paklenica, Plitvice Lakes and Krka, crammed between the Adriatic sea and the mighty Velebit mountains.